Documentation Decay

 A useful way to think about it: for every major feature your product ships, estimate how many existing help center articles describe a workflow that feature touched.
 If a UI redesign affected 20 articles and your help center has 100 articles total, 20% of your content is potentially wrong after that one release.
 A quarterly audit is not a precaution.
 It is damage control.

-What does a help center audit actually cover?
+How to run a help center content audit

 Pull your last 90 days of release notes, changelogs, or sprint reviews.
 For each change that touched the product's UI, navigation, or core workflows, identify the help center articles that describe those features.
 These are your highest-probability outdated articles.
 You already know the product changed.
 You just need to confirm whether the documentation reflects it.